-- Getting medical treatment right away is important for the best prognosis.
+Getting medical treatment right away is important for the best outcomes.

-- Ongoing follow-up care during and after treatment is needed.
+Ongoing follow-up care during and after treatment is needed.

-- New treatments are being tested to improve outcome and to lessen side effects.
+New treatments are being tested to improve outcomes and to lessen side effects.

-Possible complications depend on the type and stage of the lymphoma, and can include:
+Possible complications depend on the type and stage of the lymphoma.
+They also vary

-- Increased chance of other cancers
+Increased chance of other cancers later in life

-- Trouble having children (infertility)
+Trouble having children (infertility)

 How can I help my child live with non-Hodgkin lymphoma?

-You can help your child manage his or her treatment in many ways.
-For example:
+You can help your child manage their treatment in many ways.
+For instance:

-- Get emotional support for your child.
+Get emotional support for your child.
 Find a counselor or child support group that

-- Make sure your child goes to all follow-up appointments.
+Make sure your child goes to all follow-up appointments.

-- Your child may have trouble eating.
+Your child may have trouble eating.
 A dietitian may be able to help.

-- Your child may be very tired.
-He or she will need to balance rest and activity.
+Your child may be very tired.
+They will need to balance rest and activity.
 Encourage

 your child to get some exercise.
 This is good for overall health.
 And it may help